Kozer2/Ecommerce-App/README.md

 As an administrator I would like to be able to delete products and categories as needed
 As an administrator I would like to be able to edit/modify categories so that I can change my storefront structure in real time
 As an administrator I would like to be able to edit/modify products so that I can change my inventoryt in real time

+## Sprint 1 Milestone 4

+Admin Dashboard
+When adding/editing products, we’ll be adding the ability to upload an image for each product.
+We’ll be storing these the cloud.
+Specifically, we’ll be using Azure Blob Storage Containers which allow us to upload an image to remote storage and obtain a URL so we can eventually view them on a web page.

+User Stories and Tasks
+Divide your work evenly amongst your team members.

+As an administrator I would like upload a picture for each product so that my shoppers will know what our products look like As an administrator I would like replace a picture for each product so that I can keep my inventory up to date As an administrator, I would like a preview of my product listings so that I can see what my customers will see in the online store